Perl-Apollo/Corinna/rfc/overview.md

-We actually find [Zydeco](https://metacpan.org/pod/Zydeco) and [Dios](https://metacpan.org/pod/Dios) interesting, but the scope of those projects is probably far larger than what could go into the core (and we haven't reviewed them thoroughly enough to be sure they're appropriate).
+We actually find [Zydeco](https://metacpan.org/pod/Zydeco) and [Dios](https://metacpan.org/pod/Dios) interesting, but the scope of those projects is probably far larger than what could go into the core (and we haven't reviewed them thoroughly enough to sure they're appropriate).

 # 2.12 Open Issues
 The astute reader will note that between this and the